The Story of the Crows and the Cobra

-Once upon a time, two crows made their home on a wide banyan tree.
+Once upon a time, two crows made their home on a wide and leafy banyan tree, beside a calm river.

 Panchatantra tales, the crow and the cobra, the crows and the cobra,moral stories for kids, bedtime stories for kids, stories, panchatantra stories, read aloud, audio books

-Now, at the bottom of the tree, inside a dark burrow, lived a black cobra.
+Now, at the bottom of this tree, inside a dark burrow, lived a cunning black cobra…

 Hissssss… ssssss…

-the sly cobra slowly climbed up the tree.
-Slither-slither… swishhh…
+The greedy cobra slowly climbed up the tree slither-slither… swishhh…

 One by one, the snake swallowed the helpless chicks and slithered back into the tree hollow.

-When the crows came back with food in their beaks to feed their babies, they were shocked to find their nest empty.
+Soon, the crows returned with food in their beaks.
+They were shocked to find their nest empty.

 But the sneaky cobra came back and gobbled up the little chicks once more.